30 Interesting Facts About Indonesia

 12. Discounting continental landmasses such as Australia, Indonesia is home to three of the world’s ten largest islands.
 After Greenland, New Guinea (shared with Papua New Guinea) is the world’s second-largest island; Borneo (shared with Brunei and Malaysia) is the world’s third-largest island; Sumatra (entirely within Indonesia) is the world’s sixth-largest island.

 13. The world’s most populous island is the Indonesian island of Java.
-In 2010 it had a population of 136 million.
-Estimates now suggest it is over 141 million (Wikipedia).
+In 2010, it had a population of 136 million.
+A 2023 report now indicates that the population is estimated to be over 150 million.

-14. From 1670 to 1900, the Netherlands colonised the region and brought the whole of what is now Indonesia under one colony known as the Dutch East Indies.
+14. From 1670 to 1900, the Netherlands colonized the region and brought the whole of what is now Indonesia under one colony known as the Dutch East Indies.

 15. Indonesia has a simple horizontally divided red and white national flag.
 The red represents courage and the white represents honesty.
 Coincidentally, the flag is identical to Monaco’s (apart from its dimensions).